SuperShadowPlay/youtube-fetcher/README.md

 - [ ] More intuitive way to enter URLs
 - [ ] Give the app a nice theme
 - [ ] Make config choices persistent over multiple sessions
+- [ ] Organize files for distribution on pypi